kharmabum/anki-chatgpt/README.md

 Generate a csv file that you can use to import into Anki to create flashcards for learning Spanish.

+This script uses OpenAI to generate translations.
+When it encounters a verb infinitive it will automatically translate it into roughly 53 conjugations corresponding to all of the following tenses (see `prompts.py`): `present, preterite, imperfect, future, conditional, present perfect, past perfect, future perfect, conditional perfect, present subjunctive, imperfect subjunctive, present perfect subjunctive, and past perfect subunctive.
+For each tense, create a separate row for first person singular (I), second person singular (you), first person plural (we), and third person plural (they).
+For the preterite tense, also include the third person singular (he/she).`

 ## Usage

 First clone the project